This lesson will show you how to transpose audio files so your musicians can rehearse them in the right key.

 Our transposer and media player work with MP3, M4A, and AAC file types.
 If your audio is in a different format, convert it before you add it to your Song in Services.
 CloudConvert is an excellent online conversion software that's free and easy to use.

-Click the music note icon in the Files section.
+In your arrangement, select the music note icon in the Files section of the arrangement.

-You can also hover over a specific audio file and press 't' on your keyboard, or click the Transpose button that appears.
+You can also hover over a specific audio file and press 't' on your keyboard, or select the Transpose button that appears.

 - Use the dropdown to select a file to transpose.
 Any transposable audio files (mp3, m4a, aac) attached anywhere on the current arrangement will be options.

 - Listen to the selected file if you need to determine its original key.

 - Choose the original key of the selected file, and then select which keys you'd like your file in.
 If you choose a key that does not yet exist on your arrangement, it will be created.

 - If you want the file name of all your transposed files to be different than your original, edit the base file name.

 - See which files will be created based on the To key and Name you've specified.